 Early retirement due to ill health

-You may find that you are eligible for ill health retirement if your medical condition means that you can not continue your work.
+You may find that you are eligible for an ill health retirement settlement agreement if your medical condition means that you can not continue your work.
 We’ll help explain the rules of ill health early retirement in the UK so you can better understand your own situation and options.

 Bear in mind that even if you’re not eligible for ill health retirement or it is not viable for you (e.g. due to no or limited pension entitlements) you may still be able to negotiate an exit package or settlement agreement with your employer if your employer cannot accommodate your illness in the workplace.
 We will we return to this later, but first we explain the rules associated with retiring early due to ill health.

 What is ill health retirement?

 Firstly, it’s important to point out that the official name which you may come across is ‘early retirement due to ill health’, or ‘ERDIH’.
 Ill health retirement, or early retirement due to ill health, is when you leave your job before you reach official retirement age, due to a health condition or sickness.